-3.4 Legal basis for processing ordinary personal data (article 6)
+3.5 Legal basis for processing ordinary personal data (article 6)

-The Council (through its Officers) must generally process personal data ONLY if one or more of the following circumstances exist:-
+The Council (through its employees) must generally process personal data ONLY if one or more of the following circumstances exist:-

-- (a) Where an individual has given [valid- see definition] consent; - (b) Where necessary to perform a contract to which the individual is a party or to take steps at their request prior to entering into a contract; - (c) Where processing is necessary for the Council to comply with our legal obligations; - (d) Where the processing is necessary to protect someone's life , this is called vital interests - (e) Where processing is necessary for the performance of a task carried out in the public interest by the Council or it is in the exercise of official authority vested in us; - (f) To further the Council's [this will be rare] legitimate interests or those of a third party except where such interests are overridden by the privacy interests of the individual who is the subject of the information especially if they are a child.
+- (a) Where an individual has given valid [see above definition] consent; - (b) Where necessary to perform a contract to which the individual is a party or to take steps at their request prior to entering into a contract; - (c) Where processing is necessary for the Council to comply with our legal obligations; - (d) Where the processing is necessary to protect someone's life, this is called vital interests - (e) Where processing is necessary for the performance of a task carried out in the public interest by the Council or it is in the exercise of official authority vested in us; - (f) To further the Council's [this will be rare] legitimate interests or those of a third party except where such interests are overridden by the privacy interests of the individual who is the subject of the information especially if they are a child.

-Officers must always ensure that they have a lawful basis to process personal data on behalf of the Council before they process it.
+Employees must always ensure that they have a lawful basis to process personal data on behalf of the Council before they process it.
 No single basis is 'better' or more important than the others.
-Officers should consider and document what basis they are processing under.
-If an Officer is unsure as to what basis they can rely upon or indeed whether they can lawfully process personal data, then the advice of the Data Protection Officer should be sought
+Employees should consider and document what basis they are processing under.
+If an employee is unsure as to what basis they can rely upon or indeed whether they can lawfully process personal data, then the advice of the Data Protection Officer should be sought.
+It is the responsibility of Wider Leadership Team to ensure their services have a documented lawful basis to process personal data on behalf of the Council before they process it.

-3.5 Special personal data (article 9)
+3.6 Special category personal data (article 9)

-The Council (through Officers) MUST only process this kind of information where circumstances exist such as:
+The Council (through employees) MUST only process this kind of information where circumstances exist such as: